MarcoDiFrancesco/LittleProjects/Notes/Machine learning.md

-# Deep learning
+# Machine learning

+The **difference between classical programing and machine learning** is that instead of writing down every little detail into the program and request it to compute it all, you set up an automated system to test the effectiveness of weight assignment in terms of actial performance, and provide a mechanism for altering the weight assignment so as to maximize the performance.

+The **model** is the thing that is used in machine learning to keep all weights.

+The **stochastic gradient decent** is general thing that updates the weights inside a neural network.

+The **loss** is a function that computes how good the prediction of a neural network are so then it's possible to other functions to update the weights.

 Deep learning is a branch of machine learning.
-Deep leaning is the technique used to perfor machine learning.
+Deep leaning is the technique used to perform machine learning.

 In the neural netowork there are 3 types of layer: